-Organization of AFSIS comprises Focal Points, AFSIS Secretariat and ASEAN Secretariat.
-The Focal Points are responsible for managing and assisting in carrying out project activities.
-The AFSIS Secretariat coordinated activities with ASEAN+3 member states.
+Organization of AFSIS comprises of AFSIS Focal Points, AFSIS Secretariat, and ASEAN Secretariat.
+The AFSIS Focal Points are responsible for managing and assisting in carrying out Project activities.
+The AFSIS Secretariat coordinated with ASEAN+3 Member States for activities, workshops or projects related to AFSIS Project.
 The ASEAN Secretariat acts as the overall coordinator and provides necessary assistance and guidance in all aspects related AFSIS implementation.
-The ACO Committee, which consists of experts designated from Member States, was established to provide necessary assistance to the working group and scrutinized the ACO Report before publication.
+In addition, ACO Committee, which consists of experts designated from Member States, was established to provide necessary assistance to the working group and scrutinized the ACO Report before publication.

-The Project aims to raise the capacity of Member States through a combination of activities i.e. trainings, workshops, national seminars and mutual technical cooperation.
-These activities were planned to provide related personnel in Member States with knowledge and skills in statistics and the development of food security information system to ensure that they will be capable to implement Project’s activities competently and at the same standard.
+The Human Resource Development aims to increase the capacity of ASEAN Member States through a combination of activities i.e. trainings, workshops, national seminars and mutual technical cooperation.
+These activities have been organized to provide related personnel in ASEAN Member States with knowledge and skills in Statistics and the development of food security information system.
+It is to ensure that ASEAN Member States will be capable of providing accurate, reliable and timely information at the same standard.

-AFSIS Secretariat located on 2nd Floor, Office of Agricultural Economics (Innovation) Building, Kasetsart University Complex, Phahonyothin Road, Ladyao, Chatuchak, Bangkok Thailand
+AFSIS Secretariat is located on 2nd Floor, Office of Agricultural Economics (Innovation Building), Kasetsart University Complex, Phahonyothin Road, Ladyao, Chatuchak, Bangkok Thailand.

 Mutual technical cooperation has the objective to share knowledge and viewpoints among ASEAN Member States.
 Under this activity, the countries were matched up into pairs of recipient and resource countries according to the need and expertise of each country.
 The experts from resource countries will go to recipient countries to be the instructors in the training courses.
 After training, recipient countries will send staff to visit resource countries to follow up what they have learned in the training course.